 The figures presented in the executive summary are also located in each of the corresponding sections.
-Please refer to later sections if there are questions about where these numbers were derived from.
+Please refer to later sections if there are questions regarding the sources of this information.

 The Athletics Department uses various means to monitor the academic progress of the studentathletes.
 The Federal Graduation Rate (FGR), Graduation Success Rate (GSR), and Academic Progress Rate (APR) are the most recognizable of these measures.